Raju Shetti: Personal life

-Raju Shetti was born in Shirol, a tehsil in Kolhapur district of Maharashtra to a Digambar Jain family, on 1 June 1967.
+Raju Shetti was born in Shirol, a tehsil in Kolhapur district of Maharashtra to a Jain family, on 1 June 1967.
 He is the son of Anna Shetti and Ratna Bai Shetti.
 He did his SSC,10th Pass Bagani Highschool Bagani, Dist- Sangli In Year 1983-84, Kolhapur.
 He is married to Sangeeta Shetti and has a son.

 Career

-Raju Shetti was associated with Sharad Joshi's Shetkari Sanghatana (Farmer's Organization), but due to some disputes with the latter, the former formed new organization named, Swabhimani Shetkari Saghtana.
+Raju Shetti was associated with Sharad Joshi's Shetkari Sanghatana (Farmer's Organization), but due to some disputes with the organization, he formed a new organization named, Swabhimani Shetkari Saghtana.

 In year 2001, he fought an election for Zilla Parishad from Udgaon constituency and won.

-Shetti was elected to Maharashtra Legislative Assembly from Shirol in 2004 as an Independent.Later, he formed Swabhimani Paksha.
-In 2009 Indian general election, he fought from Hatkanangle as a Swabhimani Paksha candidate, and defeated sitting MP Nivedita Sambhajirao Mane, hence was elected to Lok Sabha, lower house of Indian Parliament.
+In 2004, Shetti was elected to Maharashtra Legislative Assembly from Shirol as an Independent.
+Later, he formed Swabhimani Paksha.

+In the 2009 Indian general election, he fought from Hatkanangle as a Swabhimani Paksha candidate, and defeated sitting MP Nivedita Sambhajirao Mane and was elected to the Lok Sabha.

 His party, Swabhimani Paksha, formed an alliance with Bharatiya Janata Party and joined NDA in 2014.
 He re-contested his constituency, Hatkanangle, in 2014 and was reelected to the Parliament defeating Kallappa Awade.

 He is currently the editor of fortnightly, Swabhimani Vichar and has authored his autobiography, Shivar te Sansad.